-AFMC’s therapy review department performs retrospective utilization and medical necessity reviews on speech, physical and occupational therapy provided to Medicaid recipients under age 21 within the state of Arkansas.
+AFMC’s therapy review department performs retrospective utilization and medical necessity reviews on speech, physical and occupational therapy provided to Arkansas Medicaid recipients under age 21.
 The AFMC therapy review staff includes nurses, therapists (speech, physical, and occupational), physicians, and clerical support staff.

 Overview of Medicaid retrospective review of therapy

 AFMC reviews a random sample of Medicaid paid claims on a quarterly basis.
 For each recipient selected for retrospective review, copies are requested for all therapy records from each provider with claims paid during the quarter in review.

 The requests are sent to the servicing and/or billing provider at the beginning of each quarter.
 Once the chart is received and checked in, a review coordinator performs an initial review.
 All reviews are screened using the promulgated Arkansas Medicaid Therapy Guidelines.
 If the coordinator cannot approve the review, the chart is referred to the corresponding therapist.

 The corresponding therapist may approve the therapy provided or make a recommendation to the physician advisor for possible denial of all or part of the services provided.
 The physician advisor will review the recommendation and make a final decision to approve or deny.
 If a denial is issued, the provider will receive correspondence that contains a case-specific rationale of why services do not meet established criteria and directions for requesting reconsideration.

 The provider may request reconsideration through AFMC within 35 calendar days from the date of the denial letter.
 The reconsideration request is tasked to the appropriate therapist and the additional information is reviewed to determine if the services can be approved.
 If approved, the therapist will reverse the previous denial.
 If the additional information submitted for reconsideration does not support the medical necessity or claims paid (utilization), the case will be referred to a physician advisor for final determination.